RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #85

+Then I grabbed my usual apple for 5 mins worth of laps around the island to cool down.

 ## #84

 Then jumped right into doing stairs... today I decided I wanted to push it.
 I